Betterment/authorized_persona/README.md

 `create` comments as well (as well as any other actions that may be defined).

+Grants are inherited by subclasses, but every grant encountered completely overrides any previous grants.
+This is by design to prevent accidental privilege leakage into high-security controllers.
+If you see a grant definition in a controller, you can be confident that that is the complete definition for that controller and that no other grants apply.

 4. Make display decisions based on authorization in your views:

 ```erb